eeternalsadness/vault/README.md

 ## Run Terraform commands

+You can also set up the Terraform scripts to run `terraform plan` and `terraform apply` with built-in Vault OIDC authentication.
+Update the Vault and Consul (if used as backend) endpoints in [common.sh](/scripts/common.sh) as necessary.

-To run `terraform plan` and `terraform apply` commands, use the scripts `plan.sh` and `apply.sh` in the `scripts` directory.
-Make sure you run them from the repo's root folder.
+To run `terraform plan` or `terraform apply`, simply run the [plan.sh](/scripts/plan.sh) or [apply.sh](/scripts/apply.sh) script.
+Make sure you run the scripts from the repo's root folder.

+These scripts currently support local and Consul backends.

 ```bash
 ./scripts/plan.sh # plan